Anuradhapura: Modern Era and Heritage Conservation (20th century – present)

+Sacred City and Colonial-Era Urban Development (Late 19th – mid-20th centuries)

+By the early 20th century, Anuradhapura was designated as an administrative centre for the North Central Province.
+With the opening of the Northern Railway line and Anuradhapura Railway Station in 1904, the town gained importance as a transport hub.

+In 1949, the Government of Ceylon initiated the Anuradhapura Preservation Plan, developed by Oliver Weerasinghe.
+Its goal was to protect the ancient city by creating a separate planned township—“New Town”—to the east.
+Government offices, law courts, and administrative functions were relocated there.
+The Anuradhapura Preservation Board was established to oversee this transition.

+From 1958 to 1962, Nissanka Wijeyeratne served as Government Agent and Chairman of the Preservation Board.
+He played a pivotal role in overseeing the relocation and development efforts.
+During his tenure, he unveiled a memorial to H. R. Freeman, a former colonial administrator, and was instrumental in the establishment of the Sacred City, the Anuradhapura Airport, and modern civic infrastructure.

+Modern Era and Heritage Conservation (Mid-20th century – present)

+In the mid-20th century, active measures were taken to protect Anuradhapura’s ancient sites.
+These included relocating much of the urban population and administrative infrastructure to the newly developed New Town.
+In 1982, Anuradhapura was designated a UNESCO World Heritage Site, recognising its archaeological and spiritual significance.
+Conservation efforts continue to maintain the integrity of religious monuments while managing tourism and pilgrimage activities.

-Buddhism and Anuradhapura
+Buddhism and Cultural Heritage

-Anuradhapura was a major intellectual center for early Theravada Buddhism, home to revered Buddhist philosophers including Buddhaghosa.
+Anuradhapura was a major intellectual centre for early Theravada Buddhism, home to revered Buddhist philosophers including Buddhaghosa.

 During the reign of Dhatusena (455-473) a redaction of the Theravada Buddhist canon took place while at the same time 18 new vihara (temple complexes) were built and a statue erected for Mahinda, the Indian prince-monk who introduced Buddhism to the island.

 During the late Anuradhapura period, the royal family and nobility of Sri Lanka strongly supported Buddhism.
 As such, they frequently commissioned works of art and donated these items to Buddhist temples.
 In return, the temple and local Buddhist community supported the king's rule.
 Artworks featuring depictions of Avalokitesvara, the Bodhisattva of Mercy and Compassion, became increasingly popular.